-About Mock Moraine Trails
+About the Mock Moraine Trails

 Evidence of glacial activity can be seen in the hilly terrain, boulders and kettle holes of the 20.4-acre Mock Moraine conservation land between West Falmouth Highway and Route 28.

 Visitors will also see Cape Cod’s oldest Quaker cemetery and a granite post marking the location of Falmouth’s first Quaker meetinghouse.
 An ancient way, a path used by the Quakers who traveled from Sandwich as they settled in Falmouth in the 1600s, runs through the property to the nearby burial ground.

 Access to this conservation land is from Stagecoach Way off West Falmouth Highway, just north of the West Falmouth Market.
 A conservation sign and small parking area mark the entrance to the trails.
 Visitors can also park at the town ball field — at Swift Park — on Blacksmith Shop Road and walk up the hill to Friends Way to reach the conservation area.
 There is no parking on Friends Way, which is a private road.